TinyCircuits/TinyCircuits-Whisker-IR-Heat-Camera-AST1045/README.md

-# TinyCircuits-Whisker-IR-Heat-Camera-AST1045
+# TinyCircuits-Wireling-IR-Heat-Camera-AST1045
 # Rev 1

 The design files are located under design_files/ for the TinyCircuits AST1045 Rev 1 PCB.
-This is a Whisker board which features an IR thermal Camera using the AMG8833 IR Array Gird-EYE Sensor.
+This is a Wireling board which features an IR thermal Camera using the AMG8833 IR Array Gird-EYE Sensor.
 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.

 For more infomation on this, check out the product page at TinyCircuits.com